XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 > Logistics and limiting production to 4 a day.
 The last one basically applies to long-time players though.

-### Where can I get Quick Training Contracts?

-> End of monthly log-in, event rewards, gem shop.

 ### When are double oath certificates available?

 > Valentine's, White Day, Qixi/Tanabata, and Christmas.